pixop/video-compare/README.md

 Split screen video comparison tool written in C++14 using FFmpeg libraries and SDL2.

 This tool can be used to visually compare e.g. the effect of codecs and resizing algorithms on two video files played in sync.
+The videos do not have to be the same resolution, but must be the same frame rate.
 A movable slider enables easy viewing of the difference between two files across any region of interest.

 ![Screenshot](screenshot2.jpg?raw=true)